dwyn/TinderEats/notes.md

       - nationality       --> string
       TBD based on OpenTable API

 Stretch Goals
 Book a reservation
 We need comments for reviews (new table / model)

-Project Planner
-Social Media App for Flatiron Students incorporating Spotify
- - Must login with github
- - can friend other users
- - can see users spotify playlists

-Must Haves
-1. Rspec tests
-2. Style (Bootstrap)
-3. Deploy to server (Heroku or Digital Ocean)
-4. At least 4 models
-5. Nested Forms